pfrodriguezj/Celebrities/README.md

 The diagonal of the matrix is not really important, algorithm assumes every person knows himself, so positions [x][x] are taken as true
 (besides psicological and filosophical matters).

+BUILD

+Download or clone Git repo: https://github.com/pfrodriguezj/Celebrities.git Create Project as Java Project in Eclipse from location where downloaded or cloned Run Maven -> Update Project

+EXECUTION

 The program execution requires some parameters be passed as arguments.
 First parameter can be only "CSV", "DB" or "RAND".
 Second parameter depends on first